vuejs/docs/src/guide/extras/rendering-mechanism.md

 - Single element hydration can take fast paths based on the corresponding vnode's patch flag.

-- Only block nodes and their dynamic descendents need to be traversed during hydration, effectively achieving partial hydration at the template level.
+- Only block nodes and their dynamic descendants need to be traversed during hydration, effectively achieving partial hydration at the template level.